vesterheim/vesterheim.github.io/events/annual/norwegian-christmas/index.md

 ---
 Bring the whole family to experience the living traditions of a Norwegian Christmas at Vesterheim the first Saturday of December.
 An event that appeals to all ages, Vesterheim’s Norwegian Christmas Celebration brings the museum to life with a Christmas tree party, visits from the _Julenisse,_ hands-on crafts, Scandinavian food, live music, folk-art demonstrations, decorations, and many holiday traditions, both old and new.

+This year, we're excited to welcome Stine Aasland "Norway's Waffle Queen" from Telemark, Norway.
+She'll sign her new book _We Love Waffles_, which includes 40 expansive recipes.
+Your heart waffle maker has never seen such variety.
+Stine founded Telemarksrøra in 2008, which today it is Norway’s largest waffle company.
+Her goal is to spread Scandinavian waffles all over the United States.
+Meet her and have her sign your book at Vesterheim's Norwegian Christmas.

 Norwegian Christmas is sponsored by Duane and Eileen Bruening.

 Find an album of pictures from last year's event [here.](https://www.facebook.com/media/set/?set=a.10152485088254109.1073741873.18263584108&type=3)